 What is a Glossary of Gardening Terms?

 A glossary of gardening terms is a list of words, phrases, and jargon related to gardening and horticulture.
-This can be a useful resource for gardeners of all levels of experience, from beginners who need to learn the basics to experts who are looking for specific terminology.
+This resource can be useful for gardeners of all experience levels, from beginners who need to learn the basics to experts looking for specific terminology.
 The glossary can also be helpful for people who are interested in learning more about gardening and horticulture.

-Here are some fun and useful gardening glossary:
+Here are some fun and useful gardening glossaries

 Aeration

 Introducing air into the soil and improving drainage by loosening it.
-When used about soil condition, such as: "this soil has a great airflow," or used for the act of turning, tilling, or physically aerating soil.
+When used about soil condition, such as: “This soil has a great airflow,” or for turning, tilling, or physically aerating soil.

 Our raised garden beds consist of a mix of soil and volcanic rock to increase aeration, thereby preventing the need to continue till the soil.
 Furthermore, pumice, sand, and earthworm activity increase soil aeration.